 ANNOUNCEMENT OF FINALISTS

-The works of ten artists will be selected for the public exhibit (December 7-14) at the Arts Council of Princeton.
-The finalists will be announced on the James Madison Program website and via email to all participants on Friday, November 22nd.
+The works of up to ten artists will be selected for the public exhibit (December 7-14) at the Arts Council of Princeton.
+The finalists will be announced on the James Madison Program website on Friday, November 22nd.

 EXHIBITION DETAILS AND PROCEDURE